instadw/instadwell-blog/_posts/2026-1-09-top-10-co-living-spaces-in-dlf-phase-4-and-cyber-city-walk-to-work-guide-2026.md

 5. The "Couples" Question: This is a modern neighborhood.
 While Unisex buildings are common, Live-in Couples usually need "Managed Apartments" rather than standard PG rooms.

-## FAQs
+## FAQs {#faqs}

 **Q: Is there a single room PG in Sector 28 Gurgaon?**
 Yes.
 Sector 28 sits within the DLF Phase 4 belt and is covered by most properties in this guide.
 [HelloWorld Spiti](https://instadwell.com/properties/3266-helloworld-spiti) and [HelloWorld Ross](https://instadwell.com/properties/3267-helloworld-ross) both offer private single rooms starting from ₹16,000 in the Sector 27/28 corridor.
-For the most affordable single room in this belt, [Zolo Nivaas](https://instadwell.com/properties/2524-zolo-nivaas) starts from ₹14,000.
+For the most affordable single room in this belt, [Zolo Nivaas](https://instadwell.com/properties/2524-zolo-nivaas) starts from ₹5,977.
 Browse all options on our [DLF Phase 4 listings map](https://instadwell.com/search?lat=28.4646699&lng=77.0844801&location=DLF%20Phase%20IV%2C%20Gurugram%2C%20Haryana%2C%20India&city=Gurugram&country=India).

 **Q: Is there a boys PG in Sector 28 Gurgaon?**
 Yes.
 The Sector 27/28 corridor has several verified managed options for male residents.
-[Zolo Mansion](https://instadwell.com/properties/2520-zolo-mansion) (from ₹13,500) and [Zolo Nivaas](https://instadwell.com/properties/2524-zolo-nivaas) (from ₹14,000) are the most budget-friendly managed choices.
-For premium, [HelloWorld Cybercity](https://instadwell.com/properties/3270-helloworld-cybercity) offers the closest walk-to-office option from ₹18,000.
+[Zolo Mansion](https://instadwell.com/properties/2520-zolo-mansion) (from ₹4,785) and [Zolo Nivaas](https://instadwell.com/properties/2524-zolo-nivaas) (from ₹5,977) are the most budget-friendly managed choices.
+For premium, [HelloWorld Cybercity](https://instadwell.com/properties/3270-helloworld-cybercity) offers the closest walk-to-office option from ₹28,000.

 **Q: Is there a girls PG in Sector 28 Gurgaon?**
 Yes.
 [HelloWorld Milan](https://instadwell.com/properties/3265-helloworld-milan) and [HelloWorld Ross](https://instadwell.com/properties/3267-helloworld-ross) both accommodate female residents in managed, professionally secured buildings.
 The Sector 27/28 corridor is considered one of the safer residential zones in Gurgaon due to its RWA-managed layout, wide internal roads, and proximity to Rapid Metro.

+**Q: What is the PG rent in Sector 28 Gurgaon?**
+Managed PG rents in Sector 28 in 2026 fall in the same ₹4,785 to ₹28,000 range as Sector 27, since the two sectors share the same connectivity to Galleria and DLF Phase 1 Rapid Metro.
+[HelloWorld Milan](https://instadwell.com/properties/3265-helloworld-milan) and [HelloWorld Ross](https://instadwell.com/properties/3267-helloworld-ross) are among the more established options on the Sector 28 side.

 **Q: Is there a co-living space in Sector 27 Gurgaon?**
 Yes.
 Sector 27 is one of the best-connected co-living belts in Gurgaon, just 10 to 15 minutes' walk from Galleria and minutes from the DLF Phase 1 Rapid Metro station.
 [HelloWorld Spiti](https://instadwell.com/properties/3266-helloworld-spiti), [HelloWorld Milan](https://instadwell.com/properties/3265-helloworld-milan), and [HelloWorld Mansion](https://instadwell.com/properties/3261-helloworld-mansion) are all in this corridor.
 As covered above, Sector 27 offers the same Cyber City connectivity as DLF Phase 4 at a lower rent.

 **Q: What is the PG rent in Sector 27 Gurgaon?**
-Managed PG and co-living rents in Sector 27 in 2026 start from ₹13,500 at [Zolo Mansion](https://instadwell.com/properties/2520-zolo-mansion) and go up to ₹20,000+ at [HelloWorld Luxuria](https://instadwell.com/properties/3269-helloworld-luxuria).
-Mid-range options like [HelloWorld Kabana](https://instadwell.com/properties/3244-helloworld-kabana) and [HelloWorld Alexa](https://instadwell.com/properties/3260-helloworld-alexa) sit between ₹15,000 and ₹15,500.
+Managed PG and co-living rents in Sector 27 in 2026 start from ₹4,785 at [Zolo Mansion](https://instadwell.com/properties/2520-zolo-mansion) and go up to ₹19,000 at [HelloWorld Luxuria](https://instadwell.com/properties/3269-helloworld-luxuria).
+Mid-range options like [HelloWorld Kabana](https://instadwell.com/properties/3244-helloworld-kabana) and [HelloWorld Alexa](https://instadwell.com/properties/3260-helloworld-alexa) sit between ₹15,000 and ₹16,000.
 The full rent comparison vs DLF Phase 4 is covered in the table above.

 **Q: Is there a PG near Cyber City Gurgaon for females?**
 Yes.
 [HelloWorld Cybercity](https://instadwell.com/properties/3270-helloworld-cybercity) is the closest managed property to the Cyber City office cluster.
 [HelloWorld Ross](https://instadwell.com/properties/3267-helloworld-ross) is a quieter, professionally managed option suited to female professionals working in One Horizon or Cyber City.
 Both offer biometric entry and managed security.
 The 6-minute Rapid Metro ride from DLF Phase 1 station to IndusInd Bank Cyber City station is also worth factoring into your commute plan.

 **Q: Is there a PG near Cyber City Gurgaon for males?**
 Yes.
-[HelloWorld Cybercity](https://instadwell.com/properties/3270-helloworld-cybercity) offers the closest walk-to-office option from ₹18,000.
-For better value, [Zolo Nivaas](https://instadwell.com/properties/2524-zolo-nivaas) (₹14,000) and [HelloWorld Kabana](https://instadwell.com/properties/3244-helloworld-kabana) (₹15,000) cover the Sector 27 corridor with Rapid Metro access to Cyber City in under 10 minutes.
+[HelloWorld Cybercity](https://instadwell.com/properties/3270-helloworld-cybercity) offers the closest walk-to-office option from ₹28,000.
+For better value, [Zolo Nivaas](https://instadwell.com/properties/2524-zolo-nivaas) (₹5,977) and [HelloWorld Kabana](https://instadwell.com/properties/3244-helloworld-kabana) (₹15,000) cover the Sector 27 corridor with Rapid Metro access to Cyber City in under 10 minutes.

 **Q: What is the price of DLF Phase 4 PGs?**
-DLF Phase 4 PG and co-living prices in 2026 start from ₹13,500 at [Zolo Mansion](https://instadwell.com/properties/2520-zolo-mansion) on the Sector 27 side, and go up to ₹20,000+ at [HelloWorld Luxuria](https://instadwell.com/properties/3269-helloworld-luxuria) for premium options.
-Standard managed co-living in this belt typically falls between ₹15,000 and ₹18,000.
+PG in DLF Phase 4 Gurgaon starts from ₹4,785 at [Zolo Mansion](https://instadwell.com/properties/2520-zolo-mansion) on the Sector 27 side, and co-living prices in 2026 go up to ₹28,000 at [HelloWorld Cybercity](https://instadwell.com/properties/3270-helloworld-cybercity) for premium options.
+Standard managed co-living in this belt typically falls between ₹15,000 and ₹17,000.
 As covered in the electricity note above, summer bills can add ₹2,000 to your monthly cost due to Gurgaon's commercial power tariffs.

 **Q: Is walking to Cyber City from DLF Phase 4 practical in summer?**
 In October-March, yes.
 The 15-20 minute walk is pleasant and most residents use it daily.
 In May-June, it is not practical.
 Gurgaon peak summer temperatures hit 43-45°C and residents consistently avoid walking even short distances.
 The practical summer commute from this area is the Rapid Metro: 10-15 minutes walk to DLF Phase 1 station, 6-minute ride to Cyber City, ₹20 flat.
 Residents near Unitech Cyber Park (Sector 39) typically use autos for the last mile from the metro station to their specific tower.